mo7amedashraf98/Data-Science-Job-Market-Analysis/README.md

 - **Analytical Skills** : Sharpened my real-world problem solving by turning questions into actionable SQL queries to uncover needed insights.

 # The Analysis
-The main goal of these queries is to uncover certain insights about the Data Scientist roles in Egypt.
+The main goal of these queries is to uncover certain insights about the Data Scientist roles.
 So let's have a deeper dive on how I approached each question and what are the uncovered inisghts.

 ## 1. Top Paying Data Jobs
 To identify the highest paying Data Science jobs, I filtered the data by the average salary and location focusing on jobs in Egypt.